 Together, we wandered around the streets of Kyiv at night: laughing, singing, dancing, and sharing taxis to move from one dance club to another—before ending up at a small restaurant, sipping chicken soup at 4 am.

 In Mumbai, India, I met Tej.

-I knew him through one of those sites that aims to connect travellers.
+I knew him through one of those sites that aim to connect travelers.

-Since I was in Mumbai for a business trip, I stayed in a hotel not far from the city centre.
-It’s a nice business hotel, but I still don’t know how to connect with other travellers in a hotel.
-As I was still keen to discover the city with a local and see Mumbai through a local’s perspective, I was happy when Tej generously made an offer to pick me up at my hotel, and show me the city.
+Since I was in Mumbai for a business trip, I stayed in a hotel not far from the city center.
+It’s a nice business hotel, but I still don’t know how to connect with other travelers in a hotel.
+As I was still keen to discover the city with a local and see Mumbai from a local’s perspective, I was happy when Tej generously made an offer to pick me up at my hotel and show me the city.

 “Look!” said Tej, pointing to a house with many people crowding in front of it.
 “That’s Shahrukh Khan’s house.
 It’s usual for people to have a picnic in front of it.
 And that one, over there, that’s Karisma Kapoor’s apartment.”

 Lani, Katya, Francois, Fransisco, the entertaining Russian guys and girls, and Tej: they were the reasons why I never felt lonely when I was traveling alone.